 Frank Hume's experience in the coffin occurred in April, 1864.
 Already dramatic by its very nature, the incident must have had added poignancy for him for personal reasons.
 At the time, it is likely that death was no abstraction for Hume, and not just because he had become a battle-tested soldier.
-Frank and a brother, Connor, enlisted on the Confederate side in the Civil War.
-In the two years that followed, Union soldiers killed Connor.
-In the same period, two additional brothers died in an epidemic.
-Finally, his father died just weeks after Connor.
+Frank and a brother, Charles Connor Hume, enlisted on the Confederate side in the Civil War.
+In the two years that followed, Union soldiers killed Charles Connor, and two additional brothers died in an epidemic.
+His father also died in the same period.